atsyplenkov/pastum/README.md

 # Features

 - The extension mimics the behavior of the [`{datapasta}`](https://github.com/milesmcbain/datapasta/) R package and is capable of detecting the main types: `strings` (or `character` vectors in R), `integer`, and `float` values.
 A numeric column is considered to be `float` if at least one of the values is `float`; otherwise, the entire column will be treated as `integer`.
 By default, trailing zeroes are added to all `float` values to comply with `polars` rules.

-- The extension uses the `jsdom` package for the HTML table parsing.

 - Empty table cells will be replaced with `NA`, `None`, or `missing` values depending on the preferred programming language.